Recruiting | Phase II and III

 19 years and older

-Subjects must have had their cancer surgically removed.
+Must have had cancer surgically removed.

-Subjects must not have any significant pre-existing hearing loss.
+Must not have any significant pre-existing hearing loss.

-Subjects must not have any evidence of metastatic disease.
+Must not have any evidence of metastatic disease.

 Patients must sign an approved informed consent and authorization permitting release of personal health information.